JerryBirchler/activity_service/README.md

 When adding this request, 3 indexes will be added as follows:
 <pre>
-key_name: "entity.application,entity.type,entity.name,current", key_value: "Demo\u0000SqlServer\u0000dfw01sql001\u0000" ...
+key_name: "entity.application,entity.type,entity.name,current", key_value: "Demo\u0000SQLServer\u0000dfw01sql001\u0000" ...
-key_name: "entity.application,entity.type,entity.name,state", key_value: "Demo\u0000SqlServer\u0000dfw01sql001\u00000\u0000" ...
+key_name: "entity.application,entity.type,entity.name,state", key_value: "Demo\u0000SQLServer\u0000dfw01sql001\u00000\u0000" ...
 key_name: "state", key_value: "0\u0000" ...
 </pre>

-All four of these also include the created date and the request uuid where the created date is clustered in descending order.
+All three of these also include the created date and the request uuid where the created date is clustered in descending order.

 Fields in the composite index are delimited by a back-slash u ('\u') JavaScript styled hex zero character.
 This virtually eliminates any possible collisions from other indices.
 It also means that it is very difficult to use a simple CQL editor to get at this data.
 However, it does not mean that each property in the composite index operates separately in a query using a greater than or greater or equal operator.
 This something we will dive more into later.
 But, essentially you can drive behavior by supplying a level number to a GT or GE operator which will determine at what property level you can limit results to what is supplied for a given property value.